What will this policy do?

 - Fully consider cumulative effects of development and incremental change on landscape character.

 - Retain and enhance landscape features within new developments.

 - Protect and enhance the setting of Cambridge, including the green corridors extending into the city and along the River Cam corridor, and strengthen or recreate the well-defined and vegetated edge of Cambridge, improve visual amenity and enhance biodiversity.

 - Protect and enhance the setting of the villages in South Cambridgeshire and continue to protect identified Important Countryside Frontages.

 - Protect important green gaps such as between Longstanton and Northstowe.

 Why is this policy needed?

-The Greater Cambridge landscape is varied with intimate river valleys, open fens, wooded claylands and ridges, and rolling chalk hills.
-Built around the banks of the River Cam, Cambridge is a distinctive and iconic historic University city.
+The landscape is varied with intimate river valleys, open fens, wooded claylands and ridges, and rolling chalk hills.
+Built around the banks of the River Cam, Cambridge is a distinctive and iconic historic university city.

-The Local Plan needs to ensure the varied character of different parts of the area is properly considered in planning decisions.
+The needs to ensure the varied character of different parts of the area is properly considered in planning decisions.
 Developments should respond to the local landscape character and take opportunities for enhancement.

 The new Greater Cambridge Landscape Character Assessment (2021) has looked in detail at the physical and human/cultural influences that have shaped the evolution and character of the landscape today.
 It has identified 33 different Landscape Character Areas with a distinct local identity and sense of place.
 Detailed information is provided about each, including the condition of the landscape, key sensitivities and guidance on landscape management and integrating development into the landscape.